Life Insurance: Coverage Denials Based on Material Misrepresentations in the Application for Insurance

 Unintentional Material Misrepresentation Is Not a Defense

-While the intent of the accused often plays an essential role in a criminal case, innocent mistakes made by the insured are not necessarily a viable defense against material misrepresentation.
+While the intent of the accused often plays an essential role in a criminal case, innocent mistakes made by the insured are not necessarily a viable defense against material misrepresentation claims.

-This issue is exacerbated by the fact that insurance companies are not required to investigate an applicant’s answers at the time of polciy inception.
+This issue is exacerbated by the fact that insurance companies are not usually required to investigate an applicant’s answers at the time of polciy inception.
 Worse, the insurance company can verify those answers at a later date in order to deny a claim.

 The fact that insurance companies can use even unintentional mistakes to allege a material misrepresentation and deny claims underscores the need for insureds to carefully review their answers on insurance applications before submitting same to the insurance company.

 Not All Misrepresentations Are Material in Nature

-- The mere fact that an insurance company claims a misrepresentation was material does not make their version of events true.
+- The mere fact that an insurance company claims a misrepresentation was material does not make it true.

-- In fact, the insurance company has the burden of proving that a material misrepresentation existed.
+- In fact, the insurance company has the burden of proving that a material misrepresentation exists.

 Beneficiaries who are mourning the loss of a loved one don’t need to handle this fight alone.
-A Miami life insurance coverage denial lawyer will protect your legal rights using all possible legal defenses.
+An experienced life insurance coverage denial lawyer may be able to assist in recovering the full value of the policy.

-Section 627.455 of the Florida Statutes says that an insured’s policy is only contestable for two years after the policy is issued.
-So long as the insured paid premiums on time and did not commit fraud, insurance companies cannot deny coverage based on material misrepresentation once the contestability window has closed.
+Section 627.455 of the Florida Statutes holds that an insured’s policy is contestable for two years after the policy is issued.
+As long as the insured paid premiums on time and did not commit fraud, insurance companies cannot deny coverage based on material misrepresentation once the contestability window has closed.